d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \newpage

-A histogram of the variable 'IMDb Score' is shown below.
-Notice that the bin width is 0.5.
+A histogram of the IMDb scores is shown below.
+Visually, this shows us the range of IMDb scores for Movies released in 2016.
+Notice that the **bin width** is 0.5.
 For example the first bin consists of the number of movies in the data set with an IMDb score of 3.25 to 3.75.
-It is important to note that a movie with a IMDb score of 4.75 will fall into the bin for 4.75 - 5.25.
-Visually this shows us the range of IMDb scores for Movies released in 2016.
+It is important to note that a movie with a IMDb score on the boundary of a bin will fall into the bin above it; for example, 4.76 would be counted in the bin 4.75--5.25.

 ```r